aaronsabellek/Google_Data_Analytics_Bellabeat_Case_Study/README.md

 ![image](https://github.com/aaronsabellek/Google_Data_Analytics_Bellabeat_Case_Study/assets/77847547/706e9f30-1feb-43b2-87f2-40d673b69a53)

 ### 4.3 Health of users
 Analyzing the general health of users can provide insight into specific problems that many of them may have.
 Bellabeat can then respond to these problems with appropriate device functions or programs.
-Users' general health can be analyzed from the given data by calculating four different things: Their average BMI, their sleep per day, the ratio of their sleep time to their time spent in bed, and their average heart rate.
+Users' general health can be analyzed from the given data by calculating four different things: Their sleep per day, the ratio of their sleep time to their time spent in bed, their average BMI, and their average heart rate.

 #### 4.3.1 Sleep
 The mean hours of sleep per day, of time staying in bed, and the ratio between the two values is calculated and stored in a new data frame.
 A statistical summary is then created for an initial exploration of the data.
+Sleep of at least seven hours per day is recommended for a healthy lifestyle (https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/how-many-hours-of-sleep-are-enough/faq-20057898).

 ```{r}
 sleep <- sleep_day %>%